iulianraduat/react-select-material-ui/README.md

 ### Props ignored in ReactSelectMaterialUiProps

-- placeholder (if there is set props 'label' as they can overlap)
+- placeholder (if there is set prop 'label', as they can overlap)
+- variant (as it is implemented only 'standard')

 ### Props ignored in SelectProps if defined